aws-samples/aws-hybrid-storage-workshop/scenario-2/README.md

 * **Module 1** - [Deploy Linux Instance & configure S3 Storage Solution with CRR and Lifecycle Policy](module-1/README.md)
 * **Module 2** - [Deploy Storage Gateway in File mode and integrate with S3](module-2/README.md)

+## License

+This library is licensed under the Amazon Software License.

 [Back to the main workshop scenarios page](../README.md)